Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: VQE as cluster solver

 The overlap matrix $\mathcal{O}$ and (when needed) the overlap matrix $S$ are measured using the Hadamard test \cite{Nielsen_Chuang_2010}.
-The Hamiltonian matrix $\tilde{H}$ can be measured more directly: diagonal elements $\tilde{H}_{00}$ and $\tilde{H}_{ii}$ are expectation values obtained via standard Pauli measurements, while off-diagonal elements can be measured as expectation values on superposition states when both states are prepared using the same unitary.
-Specifically, by preparing superposition states such as $|\chi_{\pm}\rangle = (|\chi^{0}\rangle \pm |\chi^{1}_{i}\rangle)/\sqrt{2}$ or $(|\chi^{1}_{i}\rangle \pm |\chi^{1}_{j}\rangle)/\sqrt{2}$ and measuring $\langle H \rangle$, one obtains the real part of the off-diagonal elements; the imaginary part is obtained similarly using complex superpositions.
+The Hamiltonian matrix $\tilde{H}$ can be measured more directly: Diagonal elements $\tilde{H}_{00}$ and $\tilde{H}_{ii}$ are expectation values obtained via standard Pauli measurements, while off-diagonal elements can be measured as expectation values on superposition states when both states are prepared using the same unitary.
+Specifically, by preparing superposition states such as $|\chi_{\pm}\rangle = (|\chi^{[0]}\rangle \pm |\chi^{[1]}_{i}\rangle)/\sqrt{2}$ or $(|\chi^{[1]}_{i}\rangle \pm |\chi^{[1]}_{j}\rangle)/\sqrt{2}$ and measuring $\langle H \rangle$, one obtains the real part of the off-diagonal elements; the imaginary part is obtained similarly using complex superpositions.

 For separate-unitary approaches, overlaps and Hamiltonian matrix elements that couple different unitaries require the Hadamard test with composite unitaries.
-For example, $S_{0i} = \langle\chi^{0}|\chi^{1}_{i}\rangle = \langle\Phi^{0}|U_{\mathrm{GS}}^\dagger U_{\mathrm{1QP}}|\Phi^{1}_{i}\rangle$ requires Hadamard test.
-Similarly, Hamiltonian expectation values coupling different unitaries, such as $\tilde{H}_{0i} = \langle\chi^{0}|H|\chi^{1}_{i}\rangle = \langle\Phi^{0}|U_{\mathrm{GS}}^\dagger H U_{\mathrm{1QP}}|\Phi^{1}_{i}\rangle$, also require Hadamard tests with composite unitaries.
-Within the 1QP block using the same unitary, $\tilde{H}_{ij} = \langle\chi^{1}_{i}|H|\chi^{1}_{j}\rangle$ can use superposition state measurements.
+For example, $S_{0i} = \langle\chi^{[0]}|\chi^{[1]}_{i}\rangle = \langle\Phi^{[0]}|U_{\mathrm{VQE}}^{[0]\dagger} U^{[1]}_{\mathrm{VQE}}|\Phi^{[1]}_{i}\rangle$ requires Hadamard test.
+Similarly, Hamiltonian expectation values coupling different unitaries, such as $\tilde{H}_{0i} = \langle\chi^{[0]}|H|\chi^{[1]}_{i}\rangle = \langle\Phi^{[0]}|U_{\mathrm{VQE}}^{[0]\dagger} H U^{[1]}_{\mathrm{VQE}}|\Phi^{[1]}_{i}\rangle$, also require Hadamard tests with composite unitaries.
+Within the 1QP block using the same unitary, $\tilde{H}_{ij} = \langle\chi^{[1]}_{i}|H|\chi^{[1]}_{j}\rangle$ can use superposition state measurements.

 The total number of measurements scales as $O(N^{2})$ for each matrix.
-However, these measurements are performed only once after VQE optimization is complete, so they do not represent the computational bottleneck; the iterative VQE optimization itself is far more resource-demanding.
+However, these measurements are performed only once after VQE optimization is complete, so they do not represent the computational bottleneck; the iterative VQE optimization itself is far more resource demanding.